mobulum/docker-varnish/README.md

 3. Next run the dockerenv command: `varnish-reload [PROJECT_NAME]`
 4. Your file has been reloaded if it compiled ok.
 You can now re-test.

+### Logging
+This container is running varnishncsa and outputting to STDOUT.
+In order to view logs run the standard command:

+`docker logs projectname_varnish_1`

 MIT License
 -------